Not an Autism Mom is looking for autistic writers!

 This is a blog geared toward parents.

-Some readers are autism parents.
-Others have children with complex medical issues.
+Some readers are parents of autistic children.
+Others have kids with complex medical issues.
 My own children have a complicated medical history, including prematurity, developmental delays, and autism.

 For the most part, parents look to other parents for advice.
 But I want to help facilitate a dialogue between autistics and autism parents.